 Send your donation via GCash (09205328788, Ivanka Custodio).

 Loyola Heights, Quezon City

 For in kind donations: Drop off at the pantry (in front of the Brgy.
 Loyola Heights Hall, in front of El Chapo's https://t.co/LaLXw8bJjq pic.twitter.com/DQPj3a37fG

 — ia (@_eeyah) April 17, 2021

-Donations in kind may be dropped off at the pantry across the Barangay Loyola Heights Hall, in front of El Chapo’s.
-Cash donations may be sent through GCash (09053334599, Ia Marañon).
-Don’t forget to indicate that it’s a donation for the community pantry!
+You can drop off donations at the pantry across the Barangay Loyola Heights Hall, in front of El Chapo’s.
+You can also donate through GCash (09053334599, Ia Marañon).
+Don't forget to indicate that it's a donation for the community pantry!

 P. Noval Community Pantry